 When we last saw Nora Helmer, she was slamming the door on life as she knew it, and embarking on a brave, bold and shocking new world as a woman on her own.
 Fifteen years later, she's returned to that same door, with a high-stakes game of unfinished business on her mind.
 Featuring the same characters from Ibsen's groundbreaking masterpiece, The New York Times called this Tony Award-nominated play “A smart, funny and utterly engrossing play” and Time Out New York said it is “modern in its language...and suspenseful in its plotting.”

-Get the best seats at the best price!
+Get the best seats at the best price and save 20%!
 Become a subscriber today!